aws/aws-app-mesh-controller-for-k8s/docs/design.md

   namespace: appmesh-demo

 ```
-the virtual node name created in AppMesh backend will be "colorteller-black-appmesh-demo".
+the virtual node name created in App Mesh backend will be "colorteller-black-appmesh-demo".

-However, if the VirtualNode name in the CRD contains `.`, i.e. `foo.bar`, the controller will assume namespace is `bar` by kubernetes convention.
-It will replace all `.` with `-` when creating the AppMesh virtual node because `.` isn't a valid character in AppMesh name.
+However, if the VirtualNode name in the custom resource contains `.`, i.e. `foo.bar`, the controller will assume namespace is `bar` by kubernetes convention.
+It will replace all `.` with `-` when creating the App Mesh virtual node because `.` isn't a valid character in App Mesh name.

 For example, in the VirtualNode definition below,
 ```